ThandokaziVoyizana/IBM-testrepo/README.md

 # Notebook Hands On Project IBM
 ## Creating A Notebook and uploading the file to  Github

-In this section we learn we learn the following :
+In this section we learn the following :

 Create a Jupyter Notebook
 Insert code and markdown cells